asyncapi/website/pages/blog/february-2021-at-asyncapi.md

     photo: /img/avatars/lpgornicki.webp
     link: https://twitter.com/derberq
     byline: AsyncAPI Maintainer and Community Guardian
 excerpt: We are getting close to joining a foundation.
-We started few new initiatives.
+We started a few new initiatives.
 We are busy.
-In other words, this is a good time to join us and drive things together
+In other words, this is a good time to join us and drive things together.
 featured: true
 ---

 > Read [January 2021 at AsyncAPI](/blog/january-2021-at-asyncapi) for the update from January.

 I enjoy monthly status over weekly one.
 It is not that I'm just happy I have more time for other things.
 Content size did not change.
-I think people do have other things to do than follow AsyncAPI only :sweat_smile:.
-Life in open-source runs slower, at least when you look at it from the outside.
+I think people do have other things to do than following AsyncAPI only :sweat_smile: Life in open-source runs slower, at least when you look at it from the outside.
 I have an impression more people pay attention to the status when it is once a month.
 I wonder what your view is on that.

 ## Open governance model aka charter ready for the review

 Is an "open governance model" the same as a "charter"?
 No. Charter is a boring legal document that describes many rules that need to be followed when being under a foundation.
 One of the things the charter tackles is the general rules on how the project will operate and be governed.

-I think more important to write here is that the charter is here.
+I think the most important thing to write here is that the AsyncAPI charter is a reality.
 It finally arrived and is ready for review.
 In the special blog post, we also explained what governance model we envision for the AsyncAPI Initiative in more human-friendly words.
-This content was released and communicated on Tuesday, 9th of March, and we will wait for your feedback until 23rd of March.
+This content was released and communicated on Tuesday, 9th of March, and we will wait for your feedback until the 23rd of March.
 It looks like we will kick off April under the umbrella of the foundation :crossed_fingers:

 Please take your time to:
 - Read [Finding a Good Open Governance Model for AsyncAPI](/blog/governance-motivation) to understand our motivation